fyodorovich/Timebank-Toolkit/CommunityWeaver.md

     ``CW3 Wiki``[wiki.timebanks.org/wiki/TimeBank_Email_Address][3]

     * This email address is used by CW3 to direct communications to coordinators
-    * ``CRAP``
+    *
-        * At the beginning of 2022 it is broken and has been broken for some time.
+     ``CRAP``    At the beginning of 2022 it is broken and has been broken for some time.
 * Postal Address
-    * WARNING: This address is displayed at the bottom of every page and in emails.
+     ``WARNING`` This address is displayed at the bottom of every page and in emails.
 It will definitely be indexed by search engines.
 * Phone Number
-    * WARNING: This number is displayed at the bottom of every page and in emails.
+    ``WARNING`` This number is displayed at the bottom of every page and in emails.
 It will definitely be indexed by search engines.

 ### Features